JimTompkins/JimTompkins/_pages/home.md

 Happy Feet
 ----------

-Happy Feet is a foot-mounted, Bluetooth-enabled drum-machine-thingy accompaniement widget.
+Happy Feet is a foot-mounted, Bluetooth-enabled synthesizer/drum-machine-thingy.
+Each tap of your foot makes the sound of a percussion instrument.
+You can choose bass drum, kick drum, snare drum, high hat cymbal, tambourine or cow bell (the world needs more cowbell!).
+Or, in bass mode, you can play bass guitar notes from the key you select.
-It plays a note when you tap your foot so you can accompany yourself while playing guitar, piano, violin, ... anything really.
+You can accompany yourself while playing guitar, piano, violin, ukulele, bohdran... anything really.
 You configure it with a simple app on your phone or tablet, and the phone or tablet produces the audio which you can play over a speaker connected with a 3.5mm cable, Bluetooth or even the phone/tablet itself.